nilc-nlp/nurc-sp-audio-corpus/README.md

 # NURC-SP Audio Corpus

 NURC-SP Audio Corpus is a publicly available dataset for Automatic Speech Recognition (ASR) in the Brazilian Portuguese language containing 239.30 hours of audios and their respective transcriptions (170k+ segmented audios).
 The audios were automatically transcribed for the first time and manually revised aiming at the ASR task.
-The audios were either validated by annotators or transcripted for the first time aiming at the ASR task.

 ## Metadata